 Producer & Executive PNWCA Board of Directors

 One of the first major tasks after the PNWCA received a Certificate of Incorporation was finding an executive director and up to 10 producers from ID, MT, OR, and WA who are passionate about this industry and committed to seeing the organization succeed.
 It didn't take long to fill the slate!
+We are thankful for those on the inaugural board who wanted to be part of the vision and mission of the PNWCA, and all who have served as directors and officers.

-Read about our PNWCA Board of Directors and you'll see that it's quite evident they are all a perfect fit for the task at hand.
+Read about our current PNWCA Board of Directors and you'll see that it's quite evident they are all a perfect fit for the task at hand.

 Karen Sowers, Executive Director